 And maybe some of the advice used to be true but no longer is – who can tell with so many bloggers having removed the dates from their posts?
 (Even with a date you can’t be sure – they might have updated a post that’s ten years old so it shows a current date.)

-So here I’ll expose six common blogging myths and offer you the benefit of my own experience when it comes to the Truth About Blogging:
+So for the benefit of newbie and other confused bloggers, I’ll examine six common blogging myths and offer you the benefit of my own experience when it comes to the Truth About Blogging:

 1. You Should Post Every Day